 The output lists the locked files followed by the user who locked each of them and the files' IDs.

-On the repository file tree, GitLab will display an LFS badge for files tracked by Git LFS plus a padlock icon on exclusively-locked files:
+On the repository file tree, GitLab displays an LFS badge for files tracked by Git LFS plus a padlock icon on exclusively-locked files:

 You can also view and remove existing locks from the GitLab UI.

 NOTE: When you rename an exclusively-locked file, the lock is lost.
-You'll have to lock it again to keep it locked.
+You must lock it again to keep it locked.

 Edit lockable files